Dayton.FYI

 Tier 2 is not a fallback, it’s the foundation.
 It is the working institution that Dayton’s residents can use, evaluate, and critique before anyone asks them to vote on anything.

 Tier 1 cannot succeed without Tier 2 existing first, but Tier 2 is valuable on its own.
 If the ballot initiative never happens — if the legal analysis comes back unfavorable, if the community says no, if the political window closes — the nonprofit platform still serves Dayton.
-The foundation is worth building regardless of what gets built on top of it.

 II.
 Influences and Precedents